Co-op Work Permit

 Frequently Asked Questions

 Estimated processing times give an idea of how long an application could take to be processed.
 If something outside of your control makes urgent processing important, you can contact IRCC through their web form to ask if it is possible.
 It may take up to two weeks to get a response.
-Note: Use the ‘Update or ask about your application’ option and then the ‘Other’ section, as the ‘Ask for urgent processing for your permanent resident card’ section doesn’t include study/work permits.
+Note: Use the ‘Update or ask about your application’ option and then the ‘Other’ section; this is because the section titled ‘Ask for urgent processing for your permanent resident card’ does not include study/work permits.

 - If the work placement that requires you to get the co-op/internship work permit begins/takes place during a scheduled break in your program (e.g. summer for most undergraduate students), you can begin the placement under your study permit before the work permit is issued, as long as you are enrolled full-time before the break and will continue your work placement or full-time studies after the break.
 Check with your Registrar’s Office for questions about whether your program has scheduled breaks.
 Connect with an International Student Immigration Advisor to confirm whether you are eligible to begin working under your study permit.